 Night 4: Recover

-In theory, a skin cycling routine minimizes irritation and maximizes results by strategically incorporating only one active ingredient at a time overnight.
+In theory, a skin cycling morning routine minimizes irritation and maximizes results by strategically incorporating only one active ingredient at a time overnight.
 When you wake up in the morning, your AM routine stays the same.

 Learn more about layering skincare.